 Mr. Mira is keen to emphasize the important role that partners and suppliers continue to play in the success of the Medellin Metro.
 What’s notable, from a positive point of view, is how many of the firms that contribute are Colombian.
 One could forgive Metro Medellin for working with large international firms - as is typical in projects like these - but Siemens Mobility is the only foreign player among its primary partners and suppliers.

-Of the local firms, Itag Servicios Topograficos has been instrumental at the metro’s route planning stage, as have a series of architectural and engineering consulting firms that takes in Integral, Estructurar and Daimco SAS.
+Of the local firms, Itag Servicios Topograficos has been instrumental at the metro’s route planning stage, as have a series of architectural and engineering consulting firms such as Integral S.A.
+Ingenieros Consultores, Estructurar and Daimco SAS.
 Systeca, Union Electrica and Ivegas have all played a role in the more technical functions of each station, from closing platform doors to platform signalling.
 Finally, Telval is the construction firm behind many of the stations, and CAF was recently hired to undertake a refurbishment of old carriages in the company’s rolling stock.

 These days, a city doesn’t pick up global awards unless it’s sustainable, and Metro Medellin certainly contributes in that regard.
 As Mr. Fernández emphasis: “our metro is electric, our cable cars are electric, most of our buses are electric (some run on gas) and the tram is electric.
 We have a great advantage in that energy matrix in Colombia is very clean, with most of its energy being hydroelectric.”